-Each player manages their own personal hospital, each round placing nurses and specialists in departments to heal the patients.
+Each player manages their own personal hospital, each round placing nurses (meeples) and specialists in departments to heal the patients (dice).
 Players gain points for discharging patients, with the goal to have the most points at the end of 8 rounds.

 Start of Round

-Each player in turn picks a different ambulance, and places its dice on the bottom of their board.
-If not enough room for incoming patients, existing patients must be moved to the morgue and the player takes a fatality token.
+- Each player in turn picks a different ambulance, and places its dice on the bottom of their board.

 During the Round

-Any patients healed when at 6 are instead moved to the discharge department -- they will score points at the round end.
+- Any patients healed when at 6 are instead moved to the discharge department and they will score points at the round end.

 End of Round

-Second through Sixth Patients discharged : 2 points each
+- Second through Sixth Patient discharged : 2 points each

-Ninth and Tenth Patients Patients discharged : 4 points each
+- Ninth and Tenth Patient discharged : 4 points each

-Eleventh and Twelfth Patients discharged: 5 points each
+- Eleventh and Twelfth Patient discharged: 5 points each

 End of Game